Lesley Ann Warren: 1960s and 1970s

 Notable in television roles throughout the 1970s, Warren was leading lady Dana Lambert during the 1970–71 season of the CBS action drama Mission: Impossible.
 Her performance earned a Golden Globe nomination for Best Supporting Actress.
 Additional TV movies and miniseries of this time include The Daughters of Joshua Cabe (1972) and The Letters (1973).

 Warren appeared in two feature films during the decade, Pickup on 101 (1972) and Harry and Walter Go to New York (1976).
 In between films, she returned to the stage to portray Scarlett O'Hara in the 1973 Los Angeles production of the musical Scarlett, though poor reviews prevented the intended Broadway run.

 Warren played a fatefully and fatally gullible psychiatric patient opposite Peter Falk and George Hamilton in the 1975 Columbo episode "A Deadly State of Mind".
 Warren also played Lois Lane in the 1975 TV special It's a Bird...
 It's a Plane...
 It's Superman, adapted from the Broadway musical of the same name.
-(Warren would screen test for the role of Lois Lane in the 1978 Superman film, ultimately cast with Margot Kidder.)
+(Warren would screen test for the role of Lois Lane in the Superman film, ultimately cast with Margot Kidder.)
+In the same year, Warren guest starred in season 3, episode 15 of The Muppet Show.

-Additional television credits include The Legend of Valentino (1975), Betrayal (1978), and Pearl (1978).
+Other television credits include The Legend of Valentino (1975), Betrayal (1978), and Pearl (1978).
 She received critical acclaim, as well as the Golden Globe Award for Best Actress – Television Series Drama in 1978, for the NBC miniseries Harold Robbins' 79 Park Avenue.
 Warren delved into the antics of The Muppet Show as the guest star of a third season episode in 1979.